 Not everything has to be a major effort

 It’s okay to come upon an amazing article about SEO, or a super comprehensive YouTube video about using Pinterest, or __fill_in_the_blank_here_ and NOT WATCH IT.
 Or to read it but NOT TAKE A SINGLE NOTE.
-It’s okay to pass if you have a full plate, or expose yourself to the information in the moment and then move on to something else without making an effort to save it.
+It’s okay to pass if you have a full plate, or expose yourself to the information in the moment and then move on to something else without making a major effort to to take notes and save all the information somewhere.
+That in itself can be overwhelming — you could easily compile a room full of notebooks full of information.
 I’m a big believer in the idea that knowledge and expertise are largely born of time and experience, and that not only will it all still be out there when you’re ready, but also small exposures add up to big knowledge in the long run.
+Focus on one thing at a time, and the rest will wait.
 Stressing yourself out over learning it all in-depth right now is more detrimental to this process than helpful.
 It doesn’t all have to happen now.
 It can’t actually.
 So just relax already.

 Keep a success journal